mnamburi9/robo-jerry/about.md

 ## Our Approach

-We believe in the power of stealth development.
-By operating under the radar, we can focus entirely on technical excellence and breakthrough innovations without the pressure of public expectations.
-This allows us to iterate rapidly and push the boundaries of what's possible in robotics.
+We believe in the power of focused development.
+By concentrating on technical excellence and breakthrough innovations, we can iterate rapidly and push the boundaries of what's possible in robotics.

 ## Technology Stack